It can be a bit hit and miss trying to choose the best base layer for men. Have a read through our guide and check out our range of recommendations.

 In spite of its density, it is also fairly breathable thanks to its 100% merino wool construction, although it is better suited to lower intensity activities where you will really benefit from its extra heat.

-If you’re considering a cold winter backpacking trip, then this base layer would be an ideal choice to keep you warm even when you’ve set up camp for the night, as well as during breaks on the trail.
+If you’re considering a cold winter backpacking trip, then this would be an ideal choice to keep you warm even when you’ve set up camp for the night, as well as during breaks on the trail.
 Its wool construction also stops odors from building up, even after several days’ wear.

 Although denser garments are naturally less breathable, thanks to its merino wool construction, the WoolX Glacier still breathes surprisingly well and does a great job of wicking sweat away from your body.